MoonModules/WLED-Docs/docs/moonmodules/what-is-moonmodules.md

 WLED MM releases and daily builds are made to deploy - and are deployed - on live situations, not test bench only.
 Many features added to MM came from live situation feedback.
-Although new builds may have errors, in practice to tend to be better then earlier versions.
+Although new builds may have errors, in practice they tend to be better then earlier versions.

 WLED AC: